likenneth/honest_llama/results.md

 As can be seen from `llama2_chat_70b_tuning.md`, there are *no* values of `alpha` and `K` for which `meta-llama/Llama-2-70b-chat-hf` beats the baseline of `TruthfulQA`!
 The same is true for `meta-llama/Llama-2-13b-chat-hf`.
 We unfortunately must conclude that ITI does not scale well beyond 7B!

+KL: There are several possibilities in my opinion: (1) parameter size as you mentioned; (2) different of baseline performances (the ITI gain peters out as the baseline increases); (3) other aspects of ITI that wasn't well tuned, for newer models after LLaMA-1.